OSGeo/PROJ/docs/source/faq.rst

 is generally hidden for users but in a few cases it is exposed at the surface level of PROJ, most prominently in the :program:`proj` utility which expects longitude/latitude ordering of input data (unless :option:`proj -r` is used).
-(And `geod`, which on the contrary expects latitude/longetude, and lacks any `-r` style workarounds.)
+(And :program:`geod`, which on the contrary expects latitude/longitude, and lacks any `-r` style workarounds.)

 In case of doubt about the axis order of a specific CRS :program:`projinfo` is